Jacudibu/rusty_space/docs/design/sector_claiming.md

 # Claiming Sectors should not be free.
 I like the idea that laying claims to a sector comes with a reoccurring cost, as that keeps the economy busy.
 Optionally paying more for a greater reward is a very juicy idea as well.
+Could also somewhat exponentially increase the cost based on the size of the stations owned in that system to give people yet another reason to expand.

 ## Potential Rewards
 - Other factions cannot claim a sector while it is already claimed.
 It must first be forced into a neutral state.